Vibration therapy Is it effective treatment for Osteopenia or Osteoporosis?

-Another study of Vibration therapy was published in the China Medical Journal 2008 Jul 5.
+Another study about Vibration therapy was published in the China Medical Journal 2008 Jul 5.
 "Effects of vibration therapy on bone mineral density in postmenopausal women with osteoporosis" by Ruan XY, Jin FY, Liu YL, Peng ZL, Sun YG. of the Beijing Obstetrics and Gynecology Hospital, Capital Medical University, Beijing, China.

 RESULTS: Of the 116 women, 94 including 51 women from group A (age 61.23 +/- 8.20) years and 43 women from group B (age 63.73 +/- 5.45 years), completed the study.

-There were no significant differences in baseline characteristics including age, BMI, menopausal years, lumbar BMD, femoral neck BMD, and VAS between the two groups.
+1.There were no significant differences in baseline characteristics including age, BMI, menopausal years, lumbar BMD, femoral neck BMD, and VAS between the two groups.

-Lumbar spine: (In the course of the study) The lumbar BMD of the 51 women in group A increased by 1.3% (P = 0.034) after vibration treatment for 3 months and by 4.3% at the sixth month (P = 0.000).
-The lumbar BMD in group B was decreased at the third month, but there was not statistical significance (P > 0.05).
-At the sixth month, it was decreased by 1.9% (P < 0.05).
+A.Lumbar spine: (In the course of the study) The lumbar BMD of the 51 women increased by 1.3% (P = 0.034) after vibration treatment for 3 months and by 4.3% at the sixth month (P = 0.000).

-The femoral neck BMD of the 51 women in group A was slightly increased after vibration treatment for 3 months, but without statistical significance (P > 0.05).
+B.The femoral neck BMD of the 51 women in group A was slightly increased after vibration treatment for 3 months, but without statistical significance (P > 0.05).
 At the sixth month, the BMD was increased by 3.2% (P < 0.05).

 In group B, the BMD was not decreased significantly (P = 0.185) at the third month, but decreased significantly at the sixth month (1.7%) (P < 0.05) compared with the baseline.